vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vic_appliance.md

 You can restore the appliance VM by importing an OVF environment file that you have saved as a backup.
 You can use the vCenter Server Managed Object Browser (MOB), PowerCLI, or `govc` to import the backup of an `ovfEnv` file into the appliance.

+-->

 ## Copy the Base Disks

 You can copy the base disks manually by copying the VMDK files in the vSphere Client.

 ### Procedure

-1. Go to the **Storage** view of the vSphere Client and navigate to the datastore and datastore folder that contain the VM files for the old version of the appliance.
+1. Go to the **Storage** view of the vSphere Client and navigate to the datastore and datastore folder that contain the VM files for the version of the appliance that you want to back up.
 2. Use ctrl-click to select the following VMDK disk files from the old version of the appliance.

     <table>